NikDlv/DLS_style_transfer_tg_bot/README.md

 ## Additional Information

 - The bot saves content and style images for each user in the `user_data/` folder.
-- The `train/` folder contains Python notebooks used for fine-tuning the model.
 - Model behavior is covered with automated tests.
 - Code quality is maintained with `Flake8`.